Don Quixote (character)

 Alonso Quijano (/es/; spelled Quixano in English and in the Spanish of Cervantes' day, /es/), more commonly known by his pseudonym Don Quixote, is a fictional character and the protagonist of the novel Don Quixote de la Mancha by Miguel de Cervantes.

-At the outset of the work (Chapter 1 of Part I) we are informed that there is confusion about what his name is.
+At the outset of the work (Chapter 1 of Part I), we are informed that there is confusion about what his name is.
 Some (imaginary) authors, the text says, disagree about whether his name was Quijada ("jaw") or Quesada, although by reasoning ("conjeturas verosímiles") one could arrive at the name Quijana.
-At this point, Quijano is not even mentioned as a possibility, nor is Alonso, hinting the reader into one of the most notable yet purposefully obfuscated examples of an unreliable narrator.
+At this point, Quijano is not even mentioned as a possibility, nor is Alonso, leading the reader to one of the most notable yet purposefully obfuscated examples of an unreliable narrator.
 In Chapter 49 of Part I he tells us that he was a direct descendant of Gutierre Quijada.
 His "real" name of Alonso Quijano is only revealed in the last chapter of Part II, and with the stated purpose of demonstrating the falseness of the spurious Part II of the pseudonymous Alonso Fernández de Avellaneda, in which work the protagonist is Martín Quijada.

 Knights in the chivalric books Alonso Quijano read, which reading caused his madness, have nicknames.
 In Chapter 19 of Part I his squire Sancho Panza invents his first nickname, the hard-to-translate "Caballero de la Triste Figura": knight of miserable (triste) appearance (figura).
 Sancho explains its meaning: Don Quixote is the worst-looking man he has ever seen, thin from hunger and missing most of his teeth.
 After an encounter with lions, Don Quixote himself invents his second nickname, "Knight of the Lions", in Part II, Chapter 17.
 Both titles reference famous knights: Ysaie le Triste, the son of Tristan and Iseult, and Yvain, the Knight of the Lion.
+Many scholars argue that Alonso Quijano serves as a literary mirror to Christopher Columbus, as both men were driven by an obsessive devotion to "romance" texts that skewed their perception of reality.